Expectile hidden Markov regression models for analyzing cryptocurrency returns: Simulation study

 \section{Simulation study}

-We conduct a simulation study to validate the performance of our method under different scenarios in terms of recovering the true values of the parameters and the \red{clustering} performance. \red{Similar to the work of \cite{maruotti2021hidden},} we analyze two different sample sizes ($T=500,\ T=1000$) and two different distributions for the error term.
+In this section we conduct a simulation study to validate the performance of our method under different scenarios in terms of: (i) recovering the true values of the parameters; (ii) assessing the classification behavior of the proposed model; (iii) evaluating the capability of penalized likelihood criteria in selecting the optimal number of hidden states $K$.
+We analyze three sample sizes ($T=100,\ T=500,\ T=1000$) and two distributions for the error term.
 For each scenario we conduct $500$ Monte Carlo simulations.
-We draw observations from a two state HMM ($K=2$) using the following data generating process: \be Y_t =
+We draw observations from a two state HMM ($K=2$) using the following data generating process: \be Y_t = \sum_{k=1}^2 \mathbbm{1}_{S_t = k} (\bs X'_t \bs\beta_k(\tau) + \epsilon_{tk}(\tau)) \ee